R2Northstar/ModdingDocs/docs/source/reference/northstar/safeio.rst

 .. cpp:function:: int NSGetTotalSpaceRemaining()

-    :returns: Amount of kB you have left to write on.
+    :returns: Amount of KB you have left to write on.

     .. note::
         The max size of data you can store is ``50MB`` per mod.
 Can be overritten with ``-maxfoldersize BYTES`` in the launch args.